Sai789364/sai789364/README.md

   <img src="https://www.animatedimages.org/data/media/562/animated-line-image-0184.gif" width="1920"
 </p>
   <h3 align="center">
 👋Hello!
-I'm a Computer Science student at Chaitanya Bharathi Institute of Technology (CBIT), driven by a passion for technology and innovation., With a keen interest in programming, problem-solving, and development.
+I'm a IT student at Chaitanya Bharathi Institute of Technology (CBIT), driven by a passion for technology and innovation., With a keen interest in programming, problem-solving, and development.
 My passions lie in Machine Learning, Web Development, and Competitive Programming.  </h3>
 <p align="center">